callumhackett/obsidian_polka_theme/README.md

 The user is left to select which fonts are loaded via the main settings but Polka will use your default monospace font in table content, just in case your body font doesn't have tabular numbers (you can also override this with CSS by targeting the `--table-body-font` parameter).

-The font used in the preview images here is Franklin Gothic, which you have if you have Windows.
+The font used in the preview images here is Franklin Gothic, which you already have if you have Windows.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).

 ## Plugin Support